avipars/DB-Mini-Project/Stage4/README.md

 To ensure compatibility with the other group’s database schema, we updated our Book IDs from the ```INT``` data type to ```BIGINT```, aligning with their schema.
 This required modifying our original database schema and addressing all dependent views that relied on the Book IDs.
 Running the script [BookBigInt.sql](https://github.com/avipars/DB-Mini-Project/tree/main/Stage4/Commands/BookBigInt.sql) applies these changes, enabling seamless integration between the two systems. ![image](https://github.com/user-attachments/assets/304f3285-14ff-437d-9a1d-d0c515d6dcc5).
 Following this update, we created a [new database dump](https://gitlab.com/avipars/db-lfs/-/tree/main/Stage4?ref_type=heads) reflecting the altered schema.

-Additionally, we connected their ```Archive``` relationship with our ```Location``` ones in an efficient manner.
-Next, we added the Rarity attribute to our ```Book``` table to accommodate the other group's schema and data.
-We modified the [data generation script](https://github.com/avipars/DB-Mini-Project/blob/main/Stage4/Data_Samples/sampleDateCreationCombined.py) to include the new attributes (such as book rarity) and tables (such as archive and disposal).

 Next, we created a new merged database called ```MergedDB``` via this command: